saxenavansh1236-web/OSINT--PROJECT/readme.md

 - **Entity Relationship Graph** (`/entity-graph`) — an expanded, standalone D3 force-directed graph that also folds in phone metadata, related entities, and IOC tags into one unified picture, distinct from the core `/graph` view above.
 Reads from the scan cache and falls back to an empty graph if no scan exists for the target.
 - **Cross-Case Correlation** (`/cases/<id>/correlation`) — compares the current target/case against every other case in the system, surfacing shared indicators (phone/email/domain/username/IP/breach) ranked by a weighted overlap score.
 Requires both the Case Management and Cross-Case Correlation modules to be installed.
 - **Social & Public Mention Search Suggestions** — clearly labeled search-suggestion links (Facebook, Instagram, LinkedIn, Telegram, Skype, GitHub, plus PDF/forum/resume/gov-doc dorks) with an on-screen disclaimer — no account existence is ever claimed without independent verification.
 - **IOC Enrichment & Export** — structured Indicator-of-Compromise record (type, value, risk score, confidence, tags) exportable as **STIX 2.1** (`/export/ioc/stix`) or **MISP**-compatible JSON (`/export/ioc/misp`).
-Values are pulled directly from the Risk/Identity scores so exports stay consistent with what's on screen.
+Values are pulled directly from the Risk/Identity scores so exports stay consistent with what's on screen — risk score and risk level are normalized before export so a HIGH/CRITICAL finding can never silently downgrade to a lower threat tier in the exported file.
 Both export routes read the last-scanned target from the session and the scan cache — run a scan first.
 - **Evidence Collection** — file uploads, one-click scan snapshots, and free-text investigator notes (`POST /cases/<id>/evidence/note`), all stored as timestamped evidence entries (`modules/investigations/evidence_store.py`).

 ---

 ### Image Intelligence Suite (`/image-osint`)

 A consolidated route combining forensic metadata extraction with a full image analysis pipeline.
 Requires a logged-in user account (same public login as the Scanner).
-Every feature beyond core EXIF extraction is imported defensively — a missing dependency or model disables just that card without breaking the scan.
+Every feature beyond core EXIF extraction and Hidden Embedded Data Detection is imported defensively — a missing dependency or model disables just that card without breaking the scan.
+(Hidden Embedded Data Detection is imported as a hard, non-optional dependency — see Known Limitations.)

 **Core — EXIF Metadata (ExifTool)**
 - Drag-and-drop or click-to-browse upload (JPG, PNG, GIF, WEBP, TIFF, BMP, HEIC — max 15MB)